About

 • Parsley and lettuce spread (you can also use spinach).
 Other herbs such as cilantro and basil can also be added.

-These vegetarian club sandwiches are very popular in Sri Lanka, but they are also popular in some parts of India.
+These vegetarian club sandwiches are very popular in Sri Lankan cuisine, but they are also popular in some parts of India.
 They are an ever popular snack at parties in Sri Lanka, along with Sri Lankan fish patties, Sri Lankan fish cutlets or their vegetarian counterpart jackfruit cutlets.

 Overhead view of the sandwiches arranged on a platter, with the colored fillings placed in a cross hatch pattern.